bayoishola20/Python-All/D.I.P/README.md

 - [x] [**Anagrams**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/4_DP_Anagrams_String.py) : Given 2 strings s and t, find and return all indexes in string s where t is an anagram.

-- [x] [**Square root**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/5_Square_root.py) : Given a positive integer, find the square root of the integer without using any built in square root or power functions.
+- [x] [**Square root**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/5_DP_Square_root.py) : Given a positive integer, find the square root of the integer without using any built in square root or power functions.
 Give accuracy up to 3 decimal points.

+- [x] [**Two sum**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/6_DP_Two_Sum.py) : You are given a list of numbers, and a target number k.
+Return whether or not there are two numbers in the list that add up to k.

 [bayoishola20](bayoishola20.github.io)